I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 Your Reputation Wall – Your pre-launch consultant works with internal and/or external staff on a method that I created and highly suggest called, “The Pre-Launch Reputation Wall”.

-I’ve never shared this publicly… But basically what you need to do is release a lot of content with your company name, product name, and all your executive names across many different domains and sub-domains, and then drip long-term SEO.
+I’ve never shared this publicly… But I have a lot of methods I keep top secret.
+I’ll share this one.
+Basically what you need to do is release a lot of content with your company name, product name, and all your executive names across many different domains and sub-domains, and do some SEO.

 What this does is builds a wall of protection against any negative reviews about your company for the short and long-term.
 There’s more to it that I only share with clients.
 But this piece alone can easily add seven-figures a year in revenue to a company.